Bhuvansaihari/Six_API-s/README.md

 4. **Get Recommendations API** - Retrieves job recommendations for candidates using SQL Server stored procedures with caching and rate limiting
 5. **Get Requirement Details API** - Fetches requirement/job details by ID from SQL Server with caching and rate limiting
 6. **Outreach Agent V1 API** - Sends email (SendGrid) and SMS (Twilio) notifications to candidates when they're matched with jobs
+7. **Manual Apply API** - Manually applies a candidate to a job requirement by accepting candidate_id and requirement_id directly

 ---